DinkumInteractive/mwu/README.md

 : Skip backup before performing the updates on each site.

 [--security-only]
-: Apply security updates only to contrib modules or themes.
+: Apply security updates only to plugins or themes.

 [--projects]
-: A comma separated list of specific contrib modules or themes to update.
+: A comma separated list of specific plugins or themes to update.

 [--team]
 : Filter for sites you are a team member of.